Parental Relocations / Move Aways

 For those parents with primary custody, we can assist with the legal procedures necessary to relocate the minor child from the Riverside and San Bernardino areas.

-We also represent parents with secondary custody who oppose the child being relocated outside of Riverside or San Bernardino County.
+We also represent parents with secondary custody who oppose the child being relocated outside Riverside or San Bernardino County.
 In many cases, the reason for opposition is complex, involving the cost of continuing visitation and the probability that the relationship with the parent will experience interruption.
-We help parents maintain their contact with their children by helping them oppose a relocation petition.
+We help parents maintain contact with their children by helping them oppose a relocation petition.

 Because each case is different, we try to determine what is best for the children and recommend that approach to parents.
-We are technologically adept, using email, fax and scanners to keep our out-of-town clients up to date about the progress of their matter.
+We are technologically adept, using email, fax, and scanners to keep our out-of-town clients up to date about the progress of their matter.